FernandoFdezdC/guitarras-domingo-fernandez-web/README.md

 To automate deployment with `CloudFront`, use `./scripts/deploy.sh "BUCKET_NAME" "DISTRIBUTION_ID"` (it works with `AWS CLI` version `aws-cli/2.28.21 Python/3.13.7 Windows/11 exe/AMD64`).

+Note that the lambda function from the `email_lambda_server.yaml` file is not created with correct code.
+The correct code must be updated afterwards.

+In order to update the lambda function's code, we must upload a .zip file into AWS with the following content: `index.mjs` (which can be found in `/lambda/index.mjs`), `package.json`, `package-lock.json` and `node_modules` installed (to obtain that, just execute `npm install --ignore-scripts` in this project's root folder).
+Finally, set up the environment variables in lambda Configuration > Environment Variables (example environment variables can be found in `.env.example`).

 ## General information